Some posts contain compensated links. Please read this disclaimer for more info.

 12 Recommended Day Trips From Belgrade, Serbia

-While there may be plenty of things to do in Belgrade as it is, you should definitely also take the time to explore some other places in Serbia when visiting the country.
+While there may be plenty of things to do in Belgrade, you should definitely take the time to explore some other places in Serbia when visiting the country.
 Even if you just go to try the great Serban food.

 Belgrade is the nation’s premier tourist destination and a great home base for exploring the country as the capital city.
 It’s the hub of commerce, arts, culture, and so on.
 That all, of course, makes the city quite a busy place.
 So, if you’d like to escape the big bustling city, you can go on one of these day trips from Belgrade.